How many Covid lockdown parties were held by Downing Street?

 15 May: A photo from May 2020 showed the prime minister and his staff with bottles of wine and a cheeseboard in the Downing Street garden.
 When asked about it, Boris Johnson said, "those people were at work talking about work".

 20 May: About 100 people were invited by email to "socially distanced drinks in the No 10 garden this evening".
 Witnesses told the BBC the PM and his wife were among about 30 people who attended.
-Boris Johnson has declined to say whether he was among those there.
+Boris Johnson has declined to say whether he was there.

 13 November: Sources told the BBC that Downing Street staff members attended a gathering with Carrie Johnson in the flat where she and the prime minister live.
 A spokesman for Mrs Johnson denies the party took place.